Ashley Madison data breach: Impact and ethics

 A variety of security researchers and internet privacy activists debated the media ethics of journalists reporting on the specifics of the data, such as the names of users revealed to be members.
 A number of commentators compared the hack to the loss of privacy during the 2014 celebrity photo hack.

 Clinical psychologists argued that dealing with an affair in a particularly public way increases the hurt for spouses and children.
 Carolyn Gregoire argued that "Social media has created an aggressive culture of public shaming in which individuals take it upon themselves to inflict psychological damage" and that more often than not, "the punishment goes beyond the scope of the crime."
-Graham Cluley argued that the psychological consequences for people shamed could be immense, and that it would be possible for some to be bullied into suicide.
+Graham Cluley argued that the psychological consequences for people shamed could be immense and that it would be possible for some to be bullied into suicide.
 Charles J. Orlando, who had joined the site to conduct research on women who cheat, wrote of his concern for the spouses and children of outed cheaters, saying that "the mob that is the Internet is more than willing to serve as judge, jury, and executioner" and that site members did not deserve "a flogging in the virtual town square with millions of onlookers".

-On 24 August 2015, Toronto police announced that two unconfirmed suicides had been linked to the data breach, in addition to "reports of hate crimes connected to the hack."
+On 24 August 2015, Toronto police announced that two unconfirmed suicides had been linked to the data breach, in addition to "reports of hate crimes connected to the hack".
 Unconfirmed reports say a man in the U.S. died by suicide.
 At least one suicide, which was previously linked to Ashley Madison, has since been reported as being due to "stress entirely related to issues at work that had no connection to the data leak".

-On 24 August 2015, a pastor and professor at the New Orleans Baptist Theological Seminary killed himself citing the leak that had occurred six days before.
+The same day, a pastor and professor at the New Orleans Baptist Theological Seminary killed himself citing the leak that had occurred six days before.